flowersinthesand/portal-java/core/README.md

 Bean is an application component and is instantiated once per each application like singleton.
 Therefore, all declared fields on the bean must be thread-safe.

 ### @Bean
 Indicates that the annotated class is a bean.
 This annotation is required for all beans.
-If a bean name is not provided, the bean name will be the class's name.

 * `String value() default ""`

 The bean name of the class.
+If a bean name is not provided, the bean name will be the decapitalized form of the class's name.

 ### @Wire
 Marks the annotated field as to be wired.
 If a bean name exists, the container will find a bean by the name.
 Otherwise, the container will find a bean by the type of the field.
 The field does not need to be public.